MrW0r57/MrW0r57.github.io/_posts/2020-05-26-parrot-os-basics-1-5.md

 PIPE '|'

-Pipes are used to redirect a stream from one program to another
+Pipes are used to redirecting a stream from one program to another

 example